-One of 9 children born to Limerick farmer Ivan Harris and his wife, the former Mildred Harty.
+One of nine children born to Limerick farmer Ivan Harris and his wife, the former Mildred Harty.

 A bout with tuberculosis ended his ambition of becoming a professional rugby player.

 Only agreed to take the part of Albus Dumbledor in Harry Potter and the Sorcerer's Stone (2001) after his then 11-year-old granddaughter threatened never to speak to him again if he didn't.

 While still a student, he rented the tiny "off-West End" Irving Theatre in London and directed his own production of Clifford Odets' "Winter Journey (The Country Girl)".
-The critics approved, but the production used up all his savings and Harris said he was forced to sleep in a coal cellar for six weeks.
-However he actually stayed with some relatives in London.
+The critics approved, but the production used up all his savings.
+Harris claimed that he was forced to sleep in a coal cellar for six weeks, but he actually stayed with some relatives in London.

 Died shortly before the U.S. premiere of Harry Potter and the Chamber of Secrets (2002).